Issue Brief // Warrants & Due Process

 Your Home

-No Georgia citizen should have to wonder whether armed agents can show up at a home, hide their identity, and treat a judicial warrant like a technicality.
+No Georgia citizen should have to wonder whether armed agents can show up at a home, conceal their identity, and treat a judicial warrant like a technicality.

 Due Process

 Agencies without transparency and accountability do not stay limited.
-They escalate, they overreach, and ordinary people end up paying the price.
+Clear rules protect families, officers, and public trust.

 State Duty